 We expected the effects of MeJA treatment on plant growth and induction to be temperature dependent.
 Foliar induction of the jasmonate pathway can be enhanced at warmer temperatures (Havko et al., 2020).
 Tomato seedlings did not respond to wounding at temperatures below 20 °C (Green and Ryan, 1973).
-However, we could find little other work looking at the ability of plants to induce responses at cool temperatures (but see Whalen and Harmon, 2015), and nothing with seed induction.
+However, few studies have looked at the ability of plants and seeds to induce responses at cool temperatures (but see Whalen and Harmon, 2015).
 In our study, the seeds were held at a constant cool temperature for the duration of the assay.
-The effects of MeJA treatment on seed germination and seedling growth appeared to be stronger at the low temperature compared to our room temperature assays, although these experiments were conducted at separate times and so not directly comparable.
-It’s possible that in a field assay, seasonal warming would ameliorate the germination and growth affects.
+The effects of MeJA treatment on seed germination and seedling growth appeared to be stronger at the low temperature compared to our room temperature assays, although these experiments were conducted at separate times and therefore were not directly comparable.
+It is possible that in a field assay, seasonal warming would ameliorate the germination and growth effects.
 In addition, recent studies show potential additional benefits of treating seeds with MeJA such as increased cold tolerance in wheat (Repkina et al., 2021) and drought tolerance in corn and rice (Sheteiwy et al., 2018; Tayyab et al., 2020).
-Therefore, the costs and benefits of MeJA treatment are multifaceted and need to be assessed in field environmental conditions with respect to insect performance, longevity of treatment and long-term effect on growth and crop yield.
+Therefore, the costs and benefits of MeJA treatment are multifaceted and need to be assessed in field environmental conditions with respect to insect performance, longevity of treatment and long-term effects on growth and crop yield.

 In conclusion, there is promise in the approach of developing jasmonate seed treatments that increase resistance to seed corn maggot adults and larvae with small or negligible effects on germination and growth in the lab.
 In our experiments, the MeJA conventional seed treatment appears to be especially promising.
 Further experiments must be conducted in the field.